RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 HPC3 has the following  networks attached to each node:

-* 10Gbit/s  Ethernet.
+* 10 Gbit/s  Ethernet.
 This is the provisioning and control network to access Ethernet-only resources.
-* 100Gbit/s `ConnectX-5 <https://www.mellanox.com/files/doc-2020/pb-connectx-5-vpi-card.pdf>`_  EDR Infiniband
+* 100 Gbit/s `ConnectX-5 <https://www.mellanox.com/files/doc-2020/pb-connectx-5-vpi-card.pdf>`_  EDR InfiniBand

 See more info in :ref:`network type`.